Raclette: Dish

 Raclette is a dish native to parts of Switzerland.
 The raclette cheese round is heated, either in front of a fire or by a special machine, then scraped onto diners' plates.
-In at least one traditional Geneva restaurant the solid cheese is impaled on a spike next to the fire so that it drips.
-Warm plates with two or three slices of boiled new potato are held underneath to catch the drips and served immediately to patrons, whose bill is calculated by the number of servings they eat.

 Traditionally the melting happens in front of an open fire, with the big piece of cheese facing the heat.
 One then regularly scrapes off the melting side.
 Some restaurants that serve raclette use a heat lamp to substitute for the open fire, with the cheese being put under the lamp as the customer orders and the melted cheese scraped off, as in the traditional method.
 The melted cheese is accompanied by small firm potatoes (Bintje, Charlotte or Raclette varieties), cornichons (gherkins), pickled onions, and dried meat, such as jambon cru/cuit, salami, and viande des Grisons, and to drink, kirsch, black or herbal tea or white wine from a Valais vineyard (a Fendant wine from the Chasselas grape).

 A modern way of serving raclette involves an electric table-top grill with small pans, known as coupelles, in which slices of raclette cheese are melted.
 This new way has been used since the 1950s.
 Generally the grill is surmounted by a hot plate or griddle.
 In Switzerland the electrical raclette is called "raclonette".
 The device is put in the middle of the table.
 The cheese is brought to the table sliced, accompanied by platters of boiled or steamed potatoes, other vegetables, and charcuterie (various meats).
 These are then mixed with potatoes and topped with cheese in the small wedge-shaped coupelles that are placed under the grill to melt and brown the cheese.
 Alternatively, slices of cheese may be melted and simply poured over food on the plate.
 The emphasis in raclette dining is on relaxed and sociable eating and drinking, the meal often running to several hours.
 French and other European supermarkets generally stock both the grill apparatus and ready-sliced cheese and charcuterie selections, especially around Christmas.
 Restaurants also provide raclette evenings for parties or dinners.

 "Vercouline" is a raclette in which Bleu du Vercors-Sassenage is used.
 In Franche-Comté, the Bleu de Gex (or "Bleu du Haut Jura") and Morbier, both PDO, are used as variants.